Psychodrama Aotearoa New Zealand

-Psychodrama in New Zealand is a federation of psychodrama training Institutes in Aotearoa New Zealand.
-The federation is a part of the Australian and Aotearoa New Zealand Psychodrama Association Inc (AANZPA Inc).
+Psychodrama Aotearoa New Zealand (PANZ) is an Aotearoa-registered Charitable Trust (NZBN 9429042614814) operated by a management committee in liaison with a Board of Trustees that offers psychodrama training at campuses throughout Aotearoa New Zealand.
+PANZ is a part of the Australian and Aotearoa New Zealand Psychodrama Association Inc (AANZPA Inc).

 What is psychodrama training